Mystik-Spiral/l4d_enforce_gametypes/README.md

 Credits:

-Game modes on/off/tog by Silvers
+Game modes on/off/tog code: Silvers
+Reminder that mp_gamemode may be set in server.cfg: Mika Misori Reminder that L4D1/2 map names are different: Ja-Forces

 Want to contribute code enhancements?
 Create a pull request using this GitHub repository: https://github.com/Mystik-Spiral/l4d_enforce_gametypes